verus-lang/verus/source/docs/guide/src/overview.md

 This guide assumes that you're already somewhat familiar with the basics of Rust programming.
 (If you're not, we recommend spending a couple hours on the [Learn Rust](https://www.rust-lang.org/learn) page.)
-Familiarity with Rust is useful for Verus, bacause Verus builds on Rust's syntax and Rust's type system to express specifications, proofs, and executable code.
+Familiarity with Rust is useful for Verus, because Verus builds on Rust's syntax and Rust's type system to express specifications, proofs, and executable code.
 In fact, there is no separate language for specifications and proofs;
 instead, specifications and proofs are written in Rust syntax and type-checked with Rust's type checker.
 So if you already know Rust, you'll have an easier time getting started with Verus.